-Conspirare offers a variety of opportunities to join its musical circle through gifts of time, energy, and talent.
+Conspirare offers a variety of opportunities for individuals and corporations to join its musical circle through gifts of time, energy, and talent.

 Concert ambassadors serve as ticket takers, ushers, and CD sellers at performances.
 Office volunteers work at Conspirare headquarters on special projects such as music library upkeep, archiving press clippings, and yes, stuffing envelopes.
 Hosting volunteers house out-of-town Conspirare singers and instrumentalists during concert series.

 In October of 2018, Conspirare launched its first ever Corporate Ambassador program.
 Says Henry Leighton, President of CAS Consulting and Services, Inc., “CAS is so appreciative of the new Conspirare opportunity of being ‘Corporate Ambassadors.’
 CAS covered the Big Sing at the new Austin Central Library and the staff are still talking about it months later.
 We were given the chance to combine an important team-building need with supporting a world-class organization, while letting our stodgy ‘engineer hair’ down.
 It was so fun, and we’ll do it again!”